 - Whether you receive your pension through an international social security agreement that Australia has with another country (e.g. New Zealand).
 Depending on the details of the specific agreement, the pension amount you receive could vary.

-There will be no change to your Age Pension payment if you’re just overseas temporarily (for example, on a short holiday).
+There will be no change to your Age Pension payment if you’re just overseas temporarily, on a short holiday for example.

-However, if you’ll be away for longer than six weeks (for example, if you’re going on an extended trip or planning to move overseas permanently), then you must contact the Department of Human Services (via Centrelink) to inform them.
+However, if you are planning on going overseas for longer than six weeks, perhaps for an extended holiday or moving overseas permanently, then you must contact the Department of Human Services (via Centrelink) to inform them.

-If you leave Australia for more than 26 weeks, the Age Pension amount you’ll receive will depend on how long you were an Australian resident for between the ages of 16 and the date you reached your Age Pension age.
+If you leave Australia for more than 26 weeks, the amount of Age Pension you receive will depend on how long you were an Australian resident between the ages of 16 and the date you reached your Age Pension age.
 The amount generally won’t change if you were an Australian resident for 35 years or more, regardless of whether you worked or paid tax during that time.
-If you were an Australian resident for a shorter time period, your Age Pension payment will be proportionally reduced.
+If you were an Australian resident for a shorter period, your Age Pension payment will be reduced proportionally.

 This 35-year Australian residency period was increased from 25 years on 1 July 2014, except if you were living in Greece or New Zealand (where special age pension arrangements apply).
 However, if you were living in another country prior to 1 July 2014 and have continued to do so, you still qualify for the 25-year Australian residency rule.